---->

 Einstein took a 'particle-wave duality' position on developing his

-own continuum ether theory with a Dualist non-consistant theory of
+own continuum ether theory with a Dualist non-consistent theory of

 light both being particle and being wave (or more accurately

 held, with at least the latter not clearly defined).
-Newton and Einstein
+Einstein basically took experiment

 both gave gravity a substantial part in